(Trigger Warning - some of the content below may trigger some unpleasant emotions.)

 Self-harm is when someone deliberately injures their body.
 This could be cutting or burning the skin, punching or hitting, poisoning with tablets or dangerous substances, drug and alcohol misuse, starving and/or over eating.

 People can self-harm for many different reasons, including: bullying, difficulties at school, problems at home, being a victim of abuse, low self-esteem or other emotional difficulties.

 Self-harm is a way of coping with emotional distress, however it is only a temporary relief and it won't stop the negative emotions from coming back.

 If you think your friend might be self-harming, there are ways you can support them.
 Read this self-harm factsheet for friends or these 5 tips from Young Minds.

 Help and support

 If you're using self-harm as a way to deal with your feelings, it's important that you talk to someone and seek help.

-Your GP will be able to chat to you about ways of dealing with your feelings and offer support.
+Your GP may be able to chat to you about ways of dealing with your feelings and offer support.
 They are there to help and you will not be judged.

 There are some useful coping strategies and distraction techniques on the Life Signs website which offers support for anyone affected by self-harm: www.lifesigns.org.uk/help

 Young Minds also have a guide with help and advice for help young people who are self-harming - read 'No Harm Done, Things Can Change'